How To Make A Colored Cement Planter: in Pink!

 The cement continues curing after demolding and it becomes harder.

-For other easy DIy cement projects, here are the 10 best beginner concrete crafts projects.
+For other easy DIY cement projects, here are the 10 best beginner concrete crafts projects.

 How To Make A Colored Cement Planter in Pink!